jbrzusto/fleetsie/README.md

-     ts_generated DOUBLE NOT NULL,            -- unix timestamp for when this device record was generated ts_registered DOUBLE,                    -- unix timestamp for when this device was registered; NULL means not registered yet tunnel_port INTEGER NOT NULL,            -- TCP port mapped on server back to device SSH server port device_public_key VARCHAR NOT NULL,      -- public key which can be used to login as user 1000 on device device_private_key VARCHAR NOT NULL,     -- private key which can be used to login as user 1000 on device server_public_key VARCHAR NOT NULL,      -- public key which device will use to ssh into fleet server server_private_key VARCHAR NOT NULL,     -- private key which device will use to ssh into fleet server ip_provisioned_from VARCHAR NOT NULL     -- IP address from which request to provision this device originated );
+     ts_generated DOUBLE NOT NULL,            -- unix timestamp for when this device record was generated ts_registered DOUBLE,                    -- unix timestamp for when this device was registered; NULL means not registered yet tunnel_port INTEGER NOT NULL,            -- TCP port mapped on server back to device SSH server port user_pwd VARCHAR,                        -- plaintext password for user 1000 on device (yes, should be stored hashed, not plaintext!) root_pwd VARCHAR,                        -- plaintext password for root user on device (yes, should be stored hashed, not plaintext!) device_public_key VARCHAR NOT NULL,      -- public key which can be used to login as user 1000 on device device_private_key VARCHAR NOT NULL,     -- private key which can be used to login as user 1000 on device server_public_key VARCHAR NOT NULL,      -- public key which device will use to ssh into fleet server server_private_key VARCHAR NOT NULL,     -- private key which device will use to ssh into fleet server ip_provisioned_from VARCHAR              -- IP address from which request to provision this device originated );
- CREATE UNIQUE INDEX ON devices(hwid);
+CREATE UNIQUE INDEX devices_hwid ON devices(hwid);
- CREATE UNIQUE INDEX ON devices(fleet, otp, hwid);
+CREATE UNIQUE INDEX devices_fleet_otp_hwid ON devices(fleet, otp, hwid);
- CREATE UNIQUE INDEX ON devices(fleet, id_in_fleet);
+CREATE UNIQUE INDEX devices_fleet_id_in_fleet ON devices(fleet, id_in_fleet);
 ```

 This table, initially empty, holds pre-allocated device records for one or more